 Question: My elderly but healthy parents own some collectables valued at approximately $100,000.
 They also jointly own their house with a value of $135,000.
 They have about $150,000 in cash and retirement accounts worth $125,000.
-What planning can be done now so that these assets may be retained by the family if my parents need to go into a nursing home in the future?
+What planning can be done now so that these asset protection may be retained by the family if my parents need to go into a nursing home in the future?

 Answer: First, let me say that it is nice to see a family discussing planning in advance of the need for long-term skilled nursing care.
 By planning now a greater variety of options are available to meet your goals.
 I am going to presume that you are concerned about preserving assets if your parents need to rely on Medicaid to pay the nursing home bills.
 The Medicaid rules vary somewhat for each state, but as a general principal to get the most preservation you will need to plan at least 5 years in advance of the need for care.

 Any planning that is done must consider not only the rules for Medicaid eligibility but also the recovery (or payback) rules.
-For example, the home is an exempt asset for eligibility purposes and it could remain in your parents’ name, but upon the death of the remaining spouse the state will want to be paid back for the care it provided to the ill spouse, which could result in the forced sale of the home.
+For example, the home is an exempt asset protection for eligibility purposes and it could remain in your parents’ name, but upon the death of the remaining spouse the state will want to be paid back for the care it provided to the ill spouse, which could result in the forced sale of the home.

-Asset preservation will fall into 2 categories – converting assets from non-exempt to exempt and getting assets out of your parents’ names, i.e., giving them away.
+Asset Protection will fall into 2 categories – converting assets from non-exempt to exempt and getting assets out of your parents’ names, i.e., giving them away.
 Some examples of conversions include using funds to make repairs or improvements to the home, buying mom and dad a new car, purchasing a Medicaid compliant annuity or entering into a personal care contract.

 Because giving assets away means a loss of control over the asset, your parents need to be part of the plan.
 If they are “young” healthy elderly they may not be ready to give up control.
 Flexibility in the plan will be important as will giving assets away in the right way.